Investigating the role of mergers in galaxy assembly in the early Universe (z > 5): Methodology

-We note that the merger timescale defined in Equation \ref{Eq:merger_timescale_conselice22} depends on the maximum physical distance considered for the photometric pairs in the simulation.
+We note that $\tau_m$ depends on the maximum physical distance considered for the photometric pairs in the simulation.
 Selecting interacting pairs closer (wider) than $30$kpc projected, we should consider shorter (longer) merger timescales.
-According to \citet{lotz11}, assuming baryonic mass ratios $>4$ (i.e., major mergers), the close pair method at low redshifts ($0<z<1$) traces $\tau_m$ values of the order $\sim 330$ Myr when adopting small projected separations of $5$ kpc $h^{-1} < R_{proj} < 20$ kpc $h^{-1}$, $600$ Myr when choosing pairs with $10$ kpc $h^{-1} < R_{proj} < 30$ kpc $h^{-1}$, and $\geq 1.5$ Gyr when choosing larger separations of $\gtrsim 100$ kpc $h^{-1}$.
+According to \citet{lotz11}, assuming baryonic mass ratios $\mu$ in the range $0.25$-$1$ (i.e., major mergers), the close pair method at low redshift ($0<z<1$) traces $\tau_m$ of the order $\sim 330$ Myr when adopting small projected separations of $5$ kpc $h^{-1} < R_{proj} < 20$ kpc $h^{-1}$, $600$ Myr for pairs with $10$ kpc $h^{-1} < R_{proj} < 30$ kpc $h^{-1}$, and $\geq 1.5$ Gyr for larger separations of $\gtrsim 100$ kpc $h^{-1}$.

-If we consider mergers identified through their morphological properties, several studies at low redshifts ($z < 2$) have shown that different morphological parameters and merger conditions are sensitive to different phases of the merger process, typically shorter than the merger dynamical time defined above.
-This phenomenon can be parametrized by the merger observability timescale $\tau_{obs}$.
+If we consider mergers identified through their morphology, several studies have shown that different merger conditions and morphological parameters are sensitive to different phases of the interaction, typically shorter than the merger dynamical time defined above \citep[e.g.,][]{lotz08_simul,lotz10,conselice09,conselice22}.
+This phenomenon can be parametrized by the merger observability timescale $\tau_{obs}$, defined as the timescale during which a merger can be identified by a particular observational method.
 However, $\tau_{obs}$ of the method only plays a role if it is shorter than the intrinsic merger event timescale.
+For the close pair method, we can assume that $\tau_{obs,pairs}$ is equal to $\tau_m$ defined above and analyzed in simulations.
+Its redshift variation can be seen in Fig. \ref{fig:merger_timescales} (dark blue curve).

-In detail, the Gini-M$_{20}$ condition is sensitive to minor and major mergers according to \citet{lotz11}, probing mass ratios of the colliding galaxies between $1:1$ and $10:1$, over timescales of $\sim 200$ Myr, independent of the mass ratio.
+Regarding morphological merger criteria, the Gini-M$_{20}$ condition is sensitive to minor and major mergers according to \citet{lotz11}, probing mass ratios of the colliding galaxies between $1:1$ and $1:10$ (mass ratio $\mu$ between $1$ and $0.1$), over timescales of $\sim 200$ Myr (at $z \sim 1$), independent of the mass ratio.
 This is indeed the phase when the two galactic nuclei are enclosed in a common envelope, thus they are more likely to be identified within the same segmentation map, increasing both Gini (because of unequal flux distribution) and M$_{20}$ (because of bright off-centered structures).